 Suffering From Osteoarthritis?

-As mentioned above, osteoarthritis is a degenerative condition that typically results from excessive wear and tear on certain joints.
+As mentioned above, osteoarthritis is a degenerative condition that typically results from excessive wear and tears on certain joints.
 The degeneration associated with this disease primarily affects the cartilage that covers the bones in the joints throughout our bodies.
-Osteoarthritis decreases the cartilages ability to absorb stress causing it to degenerate faster.
-As the cartilage degenerates, surrounding stabilizing and supporting structures such as ligaments, tendons, and muscles are overworked often times resulting pain.
-In the late stages of osteoarthritis, bones may even began to push against each other causing more pain and degeneration.
+Osteoarthritis decreases the cartilage's ability to absorb stress causing it to degenerate faster.
+As the cartilage degenerates, surrounding stabilizing and supporting structures such as ligaments, tendons, and muscles are overworked often times resulting in pain.
+In the late stages of osteoarthritis, bones may even begin to push against each other causing more pain and degeneration.
 While this disease process can sound frightening and unavoidable, it is important to understand that you can prevent its development and Compass Medical Center has the most up-to-date treatment and preventive measures available.

 Symptoms Associated with Osteoarthritis

 Our doctors at Compass Medical Center have observed a wide range of symptoms in their patients with osteoarthritis, but some have been more common than others.
 Commonly observed symptoms have included:

 - Varying degrees of joint pain that are worse with movement

 - Pain with joint movement that is worse after rest

 - Swelling and joint enlargement in the joints